 • Vinnie Van Go-Go’s Pizza

-Vinnie Van Go-Go’s and Byrd Cookie Co. are tied as my two favorite spots in City Market, and the Prohibition Museum tour is tons of fun.
+Vinnie Van Go-Go’s and Byrd Cookie Co. are two of my favorite spots in City Market, and the Prohibition Museum tour is tons of fun.
 Be sure to check out all of the talented artists in the area, too.

 Related Reading: City Market Savannah: What to See and What to Skip